Military ML: Missing the Target

 Are we on the precipice of developing autonomous killer robots; unmanned technologies that will completely dominate conflict, remorselessly, perfectly?
-Some advocates think so but this article explains why the killer robot view is misplaced and in its misdirection, draws attention away from how militaries are likely to use machine learning (ML) and artificial intelligence (AI) technologies.
-It draws upon operational constraints, a realistic view of technology, and even cultural aspects of the military to explain that Terminator-like devices are not the aspiration of governments.
+Some advocates think so but this article explains why the killer robot view is misplaced and in its misdirection, draws attention away from how militaries already use artificial intelligence and machine learning technologies.
+The article draws upon operational constraints, a realistic view of technology, legal constraints, and even cultural aspects of the military to explain that Terminator-like devices are not the aspiration of militaries.

 A lack of familiarity with military operations causes some advocates and academics to imagine fully automated offensives.
 The reality is that militaries carefully study adversaries and employ multiple strategies to control attacks in order to reach strategic goals, to avoid ambiguity and escalation, and to avoid civilian death.
 Prosaic functions that escape public attention provide the inputs for this study and control.